gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - and then refined transformed prior organization into weak background constraint rather than active lower-order organization, distinguishing historical persistence from present governance
 - and then represented restored clearer independent separation as capable of coming under fresh softening pressure without prematurely converting that pressure into renewed lower-order relation
 - and then represented transformed prior organization as becoming dynamically relevant again at sub-threshold level, not as active lower-order organization but as fresh shaping pressure on the independent regime
+- and then represented fresh softening pressure against restored clearer independent separation as capable of recurring across another slice without yet becoming renewed lower-order relation
+- and then represented transformed prior organization as repeated sub-threshold shaping pressure rather than passive background or active relational reopening

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.